fangohr/paper-supplement-ocaml-performance/multidim-arrays/README.md

     0.36user 0.02system 0:00.39elapsed 100%CPU (0avgtext+0avgdata 213880maxresident)k
     0inputs+0outputs (0major+745minor)pagefaults 0swaps

-It can be seen that regular arrays (1) are very slow in the creation phase (~1 s) while both bigarrays (2) and C arrays (3) are very fast.
-On the other hand regular arrays (1) are faster to initialise and much faster to access than bigarrays (2).
-The overall outcome is that the C example runs in about 0.4 s while the OCaml examples run in about 1.8 s (A) and 1.3 s (B).
+It can be seen that using regular OCaml arrays (1) is very slow in the creation phase (~1 s) while both bigarrays (2) and C arrays (3) are very fast.
+On the other hand regular OCaml arrays (1) are faster to initialise and much faster to access than bigarrays (2).
+The overall outcome is that the C example runs in about 0.4 s while the OCaml examples run in about 1.8 s (1) and 1.3 s (2).
 Crucially, access time for bigarrays is more than an order of magnitude greater than for C, while using regular OCaml arrays introduces setup time delays that are simply not present in the other programs (2 and 3).